GeoModelLab/octopus/README.md

 ![Weather data example](assets/WeatherDataTemplate.png)

-Column [ 0 ] represent the site, columns [ 1 , 2 , 3 , 4 ] are the date and time, and columns [ 5 , 6 , 7 , 8 ] are respectively the hourly temperature (°C), precipitation (mm), radiation, relative humidity (%), and leaf wetness (0-1).
-Multiple weather files can be used to perform simultaneous analysis on different locations by simply dropping them in the dedicated folder but some steps are required in the [JSON configuration file](#json-configuration-file) to properly use them.
+Column [ 0 , 1 , 2 , 3 ] are fixed in both the daily and hourly datasets and represent the site, year, month, and day.
+In the hourly dataset the hour is in column [ 4 ], and columns [ 5 , 6 , 7 , 8 ] are respectively the hourly temperature (°C), precipitation (mm), radiation, relative humidity (%), and leaf wetness (0-1).
+The daily datset only needs maximum [ 4 ] and minimum [ 5 ] temperatures (°C), and daily precipitation (mm) [ 6 ].
+All other variables are estimated from these three.
+Multiple weather files, with the same temporal resolution, can be used to perform simultaneous analysis on different locations by uploading them in the dedicated folder ("octoPusAI/Files/Weather") but some steps are required in the [JSON configuration file](#json-configuration-file).
-Once the climate data are in their dedicated folder, attention should be given to the host susceptibility parameterization.
+Once the climate data are ready, attention should be given to the host susceptibility parameterization.

 ### Host susceptibilty data
 Host susceptibility data are stored by default in "octoPusAI/Files/parametersData/hostSusceptibilityParameters.csv".
 This .csv file is composed of two columns: BBCH [ 0 ] and susceptibility [ 1 ].